Cheukting/pr_showcase_template/README.md

 - `mastodon`: optional, your Mastodon handle e.g. @example@demo.org
 - `linkedin`: optional, your LinkedIn profile page e.g. https://www.linkedin.com/in/<your_name>/

+After putting in all the options, a new directory will be generated.
+I would recommend [putting it on a GitHub repo](https://docs.github.com/en/migrations/importing-source-code/using-the-command-line-to-import-source-code/adding-locally-hosted-code-to-github) and enable GitHub pages (step 6 [here](https://docs.github.com/en/pages/quickstart#creating-your-website)).

 ## Usage of the generated project

 There are 2 main functionalities of this project: